-With summer fast approaching, it is time to dust off your knot tying skills!
+It is time to dust off your boat knot tying skills!
 Here are 5 must-know nautical knots to have you boating like a pro, in no time at all.

 This is a practical and easy-to-learn knot that is great for beginners and advanced boaters!
 This knot is used to secure the end of a rope to a fixed object.
 A round turn wraps the rope around the object, while the two half hitches secure the end around the standing part.